rayenmansouri/tam/README.md

-a simple dynamic user roles and permission management
+A simple (yet dynamic) authorization and user management system